 If as well as the GPS alerts you'd like to receive live alerts to mobile laser cameras then we'd recommend a device which includes GPS and a laser detector.
 Locators such as the Road Angel Gem+ and Gem+ Deluxe feature both.

 The corner stone of any GPS speed camera locator is it's internal database.
 Prices to access the database range from free to £86.99 a year.
 So why the huge difference?

 Some detector manufacturers choose to offer free lifetime speed camera updates to help entice customers to buy their detectors.

 Most GPS speed camera detectors require a Windows based PC to download the latest database of speed camera locations.
-In addition the Pogo Alert Plus (pictured right) is also the only device which is Mac compatible.

 You've read what the different detectors do, from the different in-built technologies to the different databases.
 Now we look at the extra refinements that the manufactures have put into their products.

-Secondly, the Road Angel Gem+ Deluxe is the very latest device and represents extremely good value.
+The Road Angel Gem+ Deluxe is the very latest device and represents extremely good value.
 With good on-screen information, speed limits for all roads and live automatically updated speed cameras as you drive.
 Click here to buy the Gem+ Deluxe from SpeedCamerasUK.com.